hello-pangea/dnd/docs/guides/using-inner-ref.md

   setRef = (ref) => {
     // keep a reference to the dom ref as an instance property this.ref = ref;
-    // give the dom ref to react-forked-dnd this.props.innerRef(ref);
+    // give the dom ref to @react-forked/dnd this.props.innerRef(ref);
   };
   render() {